DavidVogelxyz/nvim/README.md

 # Neovim config files

-This repo contains my Neovim config files.

-The only thing to mention is the 3 profile setup.
-This was a convenient way to allow for conditionals.
+Requires [ripgrep](https://github.com/BurntSushi/ripgrep).
+Ripgrep can be found in both the official Debian and Arch repos as `ripgrep`.

+## Profiles

 The 'default' profile is a profile with no LSP.
-Ideal for situations where Vim is a text editor, but not an IDE.
+This profile is ideal for situations where Neovim is a text editor, but not an IDE.

-The 'LSPv2' profile is the main profile with an LSP.
-Ideal as an IDE.
+The 'lsp-v2' profile is the optimal profile with an LSP.
+This profile is ideal for an IDE.

-An example of a situation to use the 'LSPv1' profile is on a Debian 12 machine.
-Since it (as of writing) still uses nvim 0.7.2, that Debian machine would be unable to use the 'LSPv2' profile.
-Solutions include building neovim from source and reinstalling, but another solution was to create a profile that would bring the LSP functions to the nvim 0.7.2 machine.
-That profile is 'LSPv1'.
+The 'lsp-v1' profile was created only for machines that couldn't run the 'lsp-v2' profile.
+One example is a stock Debian 12 install.
+As of writing, Debian stable still uses nvim 0.7.2, which is too old to run some of the up-to-date plugins in the 'lsp-v2' profile.
+One solution was to create a profile that would bring the LSP functions to the nvim 0.7.2 machine.
+That profile was 'lsp-v1'.

+However, another solution is to build Neovim from source and reinstall it.
+Since this is the preferred solution, 'lsp-v1' is rarely used.

+## Installation

+Once the repo is cloned and a profile has been chosen, follow the appropriate next step:

+For the 'default' profile:
+- remove 'after/plugin/lsp.lua'

+For the LSP profiles:
+- 'init.lua' should be changed to point to the preferred profile ('lsp-v2')